 You will learn so much as you travel

 Immersing yourself in another culture is a hugely enriching experience which will provide you with an understanding of humans and sociability that no other experience could give to you.
 You will meet people from all kinds of backgrounds who will be able to impart some of their world-views to you, and you will hopefully be able to do the same for them.
-Learning about other people is one benefit of travelling, and you will also find yourself becoming more resourceful and capable of dealing with stressful situations, probably from sheer necessity!
+Learning about other people is one benefit of traveling, and you will also find yourself becoming more resourceful and capable of dealing with stressful situations, probably from sheer necessity!
 Becoming independent and able to communicate with people from a wide range of backgrounds will be skills that you will be able to carry with you throughout your life.

 You may fall in love with a place you visit

 Where we are born is not always where we will end up living, and the more you expose yourself to other places the more you can find the perfect place to live.
 When you travel, you get to see so many cultures and ways of life that can help you shape the way you want to live your life and the place or places you want to do so.
 Many people who travel experience better satisfaction with their life overall and this is partly to do with the fact that they get to decide where they spend their day, rather than being forced to stay somewhere because of job commitments.
-You may choose to remain in a new environment as a result of travelling, which you may not have even considered before embarking on this adventure.
+You may choose to remain in a new environment as a result of traveling, which you may not have even considered before embarking on this adventure.

 You will have to be very independent

 Not everyone is comfortable being on the move and adapting to life in a new city.
 You will have to find a routine that works for you regardless of where you are in the world and which.
-If you are someone who gets homesick or needs to be surrounded by familiar faces, be that at home or even by your colleagues in an office environment then remote working and travelling may not be for you.
+If you are someone who gets homesick or needs to be surrounded by familiar faces, be that at home or even by your colleagues in an office environment then remote working and traveling may not be for you.
 You will have to adapt to a different culture and language as well as sorting out accommodation and acclimatizing to your new environment.
 Getting used to change is something that you will no doubt have to deal with, and you will either sink or swim very quickly.

 You will have to have a backup plan

 Having poor wifi or a stolen laptop will make working that day very difficult indeed!
 Get good insurance and hopefully an understanding employer!
 If you work for yourself, you will probably have more flexibility, but there may be other people relying on you or deadlines that you have given yourself.
 Even if you are an incredibly organised and resourceful individual, you are likely to find yourself in a situation that puts a stop to your work.
-If your work requires you to meet deadlines or be online at certain times during the day, then you may have to consider only travelling to places that have reliable internet access and carry a smaller electronic device that you can use such as an I-Pad.
+If your work requires you to meet deadlines or be online at certain times during the day, then you may have to consider only traveling to places that have reliable internet access and carry a smaller electronic device that you can use such as an I-Pad.

 May be hard to ‘leave the desk.’